serpent-os/serpentos.com/content/download.md

 #### Base image

-The base image allows experimentation with the Seprnet OS package manager, moss.
+The base image allows experimentation with the Serpent OS package manager, moss.
 Note that building via `boulder` is __currently__ unsupported.